tomoki1337/tunichan-classic/README.md

 > docker-compose up -d
 ### if not using traefik and don't wanna mess with code
 > docker network create -d overlay webgateway
+### if using traefik simply remove the exposed nginx ports in the docker-compose
+## that's all folks